cartridge-gg/cainome/crates/rs-macro/README.md

 3. Optional parameters:
    - `output_path`: if provided, the content will be generated in the given file instead of being expanded at the location of the macro invocation.
    - `type_aliases`: to avoid type name conflicts between components / contracts, you can rename some type by providing an alias for the full type path.
 It is important to give the **full** type path to ensure aliases are applied correctly.
+   - `derive`: to specify the derive for the generated structs/enums.
+   - `contract_derives`: to specify the derive for the generated contract type.

 ```rust
 use cainome::rs::abigen;